erwald/blog/posts/weakly-against-the-cessation-of-the-issuance-of-tourist-visas-for-russians.md

 > [Though the legal responsibility for the war lies with Putin,] there is also a [...] moral responsibility of Russian citizens as citizens of [the] aggressor state. [...]
 They have to wake up and protest against the regime's atrocities.
 Their tax money literally is used to buy rockets and bombs to kill children in Ukraine.

-**Exhibit 3.** On August 17, Bloomberg published [an opinion piece by Leonid Bershidsky](https://archive.ph/GBRsm) that argued that the Russian opposition shouldn't criticise these demands.
+**Exhibit 3.** On 17 August, Bloomberg published [an opinion piece by Leonid Bershidsky](https://archive.ph/GBRsm) that argued that the Russian opposition shouldn't criticise these demands.
 (They have.)
 Bershidsky writes:

 > We anti-Putin Russians are missing a great chance to keep mum.
 Instead, the volume of media and social network commentary suggests that we are putting our concern over the possible loss of travel to Europe (with no effect on visa-free travel to dozens of other countries) at least on a par with our concern over what our birth country is perpetrating daily in Ukraine.
 This loss of face and show of selfishness is one the emigre community cannot afford.
 >